-The classic casino game of Roulette has a rich history in the gambling space, with some estimates stating that its origins date all the way back to the 17th century and Blaise Pascal’s failed attempt to make a perpetual motion machine.
+The classic casino game of roulette has a rich history in the gambling space, with some estimates stating that its origins date all the way back to the 17th century and Blaise Pascal’s failed attempt to make a perpetual motion machine.
 Roulette offers players a range of betting options, all of which are based on a wheel and a spinning ball.
 Read on for a breakdown of how this casino classic and its variations work, and check out our lists of the best online casinos to find your ideal roulette destination.

 Online Roulette Overview